The Anatomy of a Trial

 “Today, many patients on clinical trials are experiencing remarkable, disease-altering effects on cancers that were uniformly lethal just yesterday,” Sleckman said.
 “For this reason, offering cancer patients clinical trial opportunities is really the standard of care for cancer in 2020.”

-The O’Neal Comprehensive Cancer Center at UAB is committed to offering its patients a diverse array of high-value clinical trials with potential disease-altering impact.
+The UAB O’Neal Comprehensive Cancer Center is committed to offering its patients a diverse array of high-value clinical trials with potential disease-altering impact.

 The O’Neal Trials program will invest in building the Cancer Center’s clinical trials portfolio and training junior clinical faculty at the O’Neal Cancer Center to become nationally recognized clinical trialists.